vojtechruz/vojtechruzicka-blog/src/posts/idea-sharing-run-configurations/index.md

 ![IDEA Run Configurations location](./run-consfigurations.png)

 A configuration can be as simple as running your project.
-You can have one for running tests, deploying to application server and more.
-Configurations can get more complicated as you introduce more settings such as environmental variables, command line arguments VM options and much more.
+You can have one for running tests, deploying to an application server, or various others.
+Configurations can get more complicated as you introduce more settings such as environmental variables, command-line arguments, VM options, and much more.

-In case of these more complicated configs, it is vital to be able to share them with your team, so they can use the app right after cloning with no advanced setup.
-Not only is it good for simplification of the initial setup, but it can also help to ensure that everybody is running with the ame settings.
+In the case of these more complicated configs, it is vital to be able to share them with your team, so they can use the app right after cloning with no advanced setup.
+Not only is it useful for simplification of the initial setup, but it can also help to ensure that everybody is running with the same settings.

 To edit individual configurations, you can hit double <kbd>Shift</kbd> and then search for `Edit Configurations...`.

 ### Default behavior
-The default bahavior of IDEA run configurations is not very sharing friendly.
+The default behavior of IDEA run configurations is not very sharing-friendly.
 All your run configs are shared in `.idea/workspace.xml`.

-This is problematic as the file also contains a lot of user-specific information,so it is not really suitable for sharing among team members.
+This is problematic as the file also contains a lot of user-specific information, so it is not really suitable for sharing among team members.
 As a result the whole `.idea` folder usually ends up in `.gitignore` file.

 ### Share through VCS
-As a result, IDEA later introduced concept of sharing your run configuration through VCS.
+As a result, IDEA later introduced the concept of sharing your run configuration through VCS.

-This is configured per each configuration, so you can have both your personal and shared configurations at the same time.
+This is configured per each configuration so that you can have both your personal and shared configurations at the same time.

 ![IDEA share run config through VCS](./idea-share-through-vcs.png)

-It works in a way that is stores your shared run configurations in `.idea/runConfigurations`.
+It works in a way that it stores your shared run configurations in `.idea/runConfigurations`.
+Each configuration has its own separate file.
 This is better, but still not ideal.
-Ignoring the whole `.idea` dir does not work anymore and you need to have more coplicated ignore config to ignore everything except the configs directory.
-Otherwise it won't work.
+Ignoring the whole `.idea` dir does not work anymore, and you need to have more complicated config to ignore everything except the run configs directory.
+Otherwise, it won't work.

 ![IDEA share run config through VCS ignored folder](./idea-share-through-vcs-ignored.png)